Washington DC Weekend Getaway – Best 3 Day Itinerary

 Department of State Diplomatic Reception Rooms Tour

-This tour requires booking it in advance.
-Please use this link for more information.
-Unfortunately, due to COVID-19 restrictions, this tour is currently on hold.
+Unfortunately, due to restrictions, this tour is currently on hold.
 They are doing virtual tours at this time.
+However, it’s worth checking their website to see when they will offer tours of the Diplomatic Rooms.

 State Diplomatic Reception Rooms – DC Weekend Getaway